pinixnaix/DIssertation/README.md

 # Network Management and Monitoring System using NETCONF

 ## Overview
 This repository contains a network management and monitoring system developed using the NETCONF protocol.
-The system was developed for a Dissertaion and aims to provide efficient data collection, configuration management, and fault detection capabilities within network environments.
+The system was developed for a Dissertation and aims to provide efficient data collection, configuration management, and fault detection capabilities within network environments.

 ## Requirements
 - NETCONF protocol knowledge